 Maca is a plant native to Peru.
 Although there isn't as much research backing it compared to other superfoods like spirulina, it "contains protein and essential fatty acids," according to O'Connor.
 "It is known for enhancing energy, stamina, memory and physical performance, and it's suggested to improve menopausal symptoms.
 Whether or not these claims are fully substantiated, the having enough protein and essential fatty acids in the daily diet is important for our health and well-being," she says.
 James says that along with energy, "maca can help support the body's ability to adapt to stress.
 It can also improve hormonal balance."
 Its link to testosterone is what boosts energy (and might even "activate sexual arousal").

-One of our favorites, Stamba's Creamy Maca Matcha ($45) offers up cold-processed Peruvian Maca and first-harvest Japanese Matcha (and coconut cream, yum), for an adaptogenic, antioxidant rich experience that's as delicious as it is good for you.
-The coconut's healthy fats and anti-microbial MCTs, along with theanine from the matcha and flavonoids from maca support your mental acuity, mood, and skin health while you sip.
-"Instead of spike and crash sacrifices obtained from stimulants and high-caffeine sources," explains Asa Siegel, the founder Stamba, "this formula delivers a pick-me-up that is good for you both short and long-term."
+One of our favorites, Moon Juice's Maca ($34) offers up raw-processed Maca for an adaptogenic, antioxidant rich experience that's as delicious as it is good for you.
+Flavonoids from maca support your mental acuity, mood, and skin health while you sip.

 Baobab powder comes from—yes, you guessed it—the baobab tree.
 Like Moringa, it's been used for ages in traditional medicines in its native Africa, thanks to high concentrations of vitamin C and vitamin B. It also contains a bevy of minerals like calcium, potassium, and magnesium.
 According to James, it serves as a prebiotic for the good bacteria in the gut, which can help decrease bloating and support higher energy levels.
 More energy?
 We'll take it.